Table of Contents

-The state offers a variety of Montana prison inmate search tools so you can find someone located in state prison.
+The state offers a variety of Montana inmate records search tools so you can find someone located in state prison.
 Using just their first and last names, you can see a list of offenders.
 From there you can click on each one to see details like the current mug shot, DOC#, name, status, gender, physical description, height, weight, race, and other interesting information.
 You can also see the exact location of where they are detained and the address and phone number if you want to contact them there.
 You will also see aliases, identifying marks and their complete legal record with offenses, sentencing, and the judge who ordered it.

 Creating Public Jail Records